 Recovery Plan for Fall 2020

-Preparing to welcome students back to campus for the fall 2020 semester
+Preparing to welcome students back to campus for the spring 2021 semester

 Preparing to return to campus

-- Establish the processes and resources necessary to plan for resumption of on-campus instruction while mitigating the spread of COVID-19 in our campus and broader communities
+- We have carefully developed the processes and resources necessary to plan for resumption of on-campus instruction while mitigating the spread of COVID-19 in our campus and broader communities.

 Delivering successful and sustainable academic instruction